productscience/constellate/cl8-web/admin_scripts/readme.md

 # Admin scripts

 If you dont' want to use google cloud functions, you can run these scripts on the command line.

 These use the `debug` library, so you can see much more logging be setting the DEBUG variable when running it:

 ```
-DEBUG="cl8*" node clearUsersandDatabase.js
+DEBUG="cl8*" babel-node clearUsersandDatabase.js
 ```

 #### Running quietly